Microchip-MPLAB-Harmony/audio_apps/apps/audio_enc/readme.md

 MPLAB Harmony Configurator: I2C Driver

-If your are using FreeRTOS, set the driver mode back to Asynchronous.
+If you are using FreeRTOS, set the driver mode back to Asynchronous.

 ![](graphics/audio_enc_i2c_sync.png)